clarkgrubb/data-tools/doc/csv-to-tsv.1.md

 -e, \--escape
 : Use backslash escape sequences to escape tabs, carriage returns, newlines, and backslashes.

+\--header=NAME[,NAME...]
+: comma-separated list of column names.
+Use if CSV does not have a header row.

 -q QUOTECHAR, \--quotechar=QUOTECHAR
 : Used to read CSV files which use QUOTECHAR to quote fields instead of double quotes.